 As a buyer, you may expect the house which you have purchased to contain all the aspects required for normal use.
 Unfortunately, hidden defects could appear after moving into a house or apartment.
 Dutch law protects the buyer against certain instances of hidden defects.
 It is advisable for expats to contact a specialized lawyer in order to learn more about your rights, hidden defects and the legal formalities concerning the purchase of a house.

-In the event that an expat will have to deal with matters concerning Dutch Corporate Law, an attorney or notary could be of assistance.
-Attorneys and notaries can help you with their knowledge concerning all the aspects of commercial law and they have international networks at their disposal which can support expats with similar questions world wide.
+In the event that an expat will have to deal with matters concerning Dutch Corporate Law, an attorney could be of assistance.
+Attorneys can help you with their knowledge concerning all the aspects of commercial law and they have international networks at their disposal which can support expats with similar questions world wide.
 They assist stakeholders, managers, shareholders, supervisory boards, works councils, client councils and participation councils as well as local and national ministries and other institutions.